oktadev/okta-blog/_source/_posts/2019-09-18-build-a-simple-dotnet-core-app-in-docker.md

 layout: blog_post
 title: "Build a Simple .NET Core App on Docker"
 author: charlieholland
-description: "Are you in tech?
-Getting ready to travel?
-These travel tips will save you time and reduce stress on your next conference or work trip."
+description: "Learn how to containerize your secure .NET Core applications with Docker, the Okta way."
-tags: [ dotnetcore, docker, dotnet, .netcore, csharp ]
+tags: [ dotnetcore, docker, dotnet, .netcore, csharp, containerization, containers ]
 tweets:
 - "Ever wonder what you can with #Docker + #AspNetCore?
 Check it out! →"
 - "Hey .NET devs, we've got a simple #Docker tutorial for your #AspNetCore apps! →"
-- "Traveling for work or to a conference?
-Make your journey a breeze with these tips →"
+- "Docker + .NET Core = <3 →"
 image: blog/featured/okta-dotnet-mouse-down.jpg
 ---

-Wouldn’t it be great if stuff just worked?
+Wouldn't it be great if stuff just worked?
 Especially in the ever-changing world of software.
 Chasing dependency issues and debugging arcane operating system errors - not a good use of time.

 One important aspect of "stuff just works" -- reliability.
 Recently, the software community has made strides in test-driven development and continuous integration processes to drive up quality, and of course, that improves reliability.
 But it can only go so far.
 Operating systems perform many functions and incorporate many features, so running them reliably is a huge task.
 The core secret to improving reliability is fewer moving parts.
-In this post, I’ll cover how you can use Docker to run your application in an isolated, minimal environment with fewer moving parts.
+In this post, I'll cover how you can use Docker to run your application in an isolated, minimal environment with fewer moving parts.

 ## Sample App Dependencies: ASP.Net Core and Docker Packages